colin-gourlay/sundown-sessions/src/content/artists/t/the-alexander-brothers/index.md

 ---
+genres: []
+featured_image: artists/t/the-alexander-brothers/the-alexander-brothers.jpg
 title: The Alexander Brothers
-featured_image: artists/t/the-alexander-brothers/the-alexander-brothers.jpg
 artist_page: true
 ---
 ## About

-Scottish easy-listening folk duo.
-Active from the 1950s.
-The duo consisted of brothers Jack (born 1935) and Tom (born 1934), both were born in Cambusnethan near Wishaw, Lanarkshire.
-Jack played piano and Tom played piano accordion.
-Jack died on the 2nd of November 2013 aged 77.
-Tom died on the 10th of January 2020 aged 85.

-### Current Lineup

-Tom Alexander, Jack Alexander
+The Alexander Brothers were an easy-listening folk-music duo from Scotland, who had a long career beginning in the 1950s.

+## Show(s) appeared on

+- [Show #4](/shows/featuring-kenny-armour-from-andysmanclub/) (26th June 2024) - Featuring: Kenny Armour from ANDYSMANCLUB